 No, once accommodations have been approved, Access Service generates an accommodation notification form.
 It’s the student’s responsibility to deliver that form to their instructors.
 The student determines which classes and instructors will receive these letters.
 A student’s diagnosis will not be automatically shared with instructors or staff unless it is a need to know basis or due to an emergency.

 What types of accommodations are generally offered?

-East Centeral provides testing accommodations including extra time, reduced distraction locations, readers and scribes.
-Additional accommodations might include note taking assistance, alternate format texts and auxiliary aids.
+East Central provides testing accommodations including extra time, reduced distraction locations, readers, and scribes.
+Additional accommodations might include note-taking assistance, alternate format texts, and auxiliary aids.

 If I receive audiotext as one of my accommodations through Access Services, do I still need to purchase textbooks?